INSPIRE-MIF/INSPIRE-in-your-Country/LU/Country_fiches/LU-Country_fiche-2025.md

 All Annex I data has been harmonised from the beginning and the harmonisazion of Annex II and III data has been planned in 2017 in a 4 year road map which has been transposed until the End of 2020.

 Everything went well and almost all INSPIRE relevant data has been made available in a harmonised way.
 A 4 year roadmap was set up in 2021 for the operation of the INSPIRE platform and harmonization of new or updated datasets and some more data has been added / harmonized since.

 In order to cope with the new requirements from the HVD Implementing Regulation, the roadmap has been adapted.
 Starting from 2022, an OGC API Features service has been added for every vector dataset and the entire platform is now being reused in order to serve non-INSPIRE relevant HVD in the same way we already do it for INSPIRE-relevant HVD.

 Thus, Luxembourg demonstrates its commitment to advancing data reuse by adopting the latest OGC API Features standards.
 This forward-thinking approach surpasses the legally compliant and easier-to-setup WFS, ensuring alignment with the most current web standards.

 Luxembourg is also dedicated to providing up-to-date and INSPIRE-compliant data.
-Recently, Lux has implemented an automated update schedule for all datasets and established an automatic validation process to continuously monitor and ensure the conformity of published data, so that several datasets are updated daily, others weekly, monthly or at least yearly, according to their lifecycle.
+Recently, Luxembourg has implemented an automated update schedule for all datasets and established an automatic validation process to continuously monitor and ensure the conformity of published data, so that several datasets are updated daily, others weekly, monthly or at least yearly, according to their lifecycle.

 ### Coordination